Please enable JavaScript in your browser to use this page.

 To support this, we are proposing to introduce a School Street, restricting access for motor vehicles on the full length of Archway Street and Excelsior Street during school drop-off and pick-up, while ensuring essential vehicle access for those that need it, including residents living on these streets.

-The consultation closes at 5pm on Thursday 26 February.
+The formal public consultation for this proposed School Street closed at 5pm on Thursday 26 February.

 About School Streets